CodeSammich/ms-equips/README.md

 ### Website Layout

 - [x] Create simple header with region select
+- [ ] Create Dark Mode (switch all buttons from primary to dark and change background image)
 - [ ] Automatically determine latest version number based on region or set it manually in the header
 - [ ] Set two tabs, one for equip configuration/search and one for overall views/total range window.
 One idea is [React Bootstrap Tabs](https://react-bootstrap.github.io/components/tabs/)
 - [ ] Produce a simple footer with Twitch/YT/Github links + space for more tools